chrisadkin/packer-golden-img-pipeline/README.md

 # Instructions

-1. Build and push images to a HCP Packer registry:
+1. Build and push images to a HCP Packer registry can be found [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/PACKER.md)
-   - Instructions for building an AWS AMI image can be found [here](https://developer.hashicorp.com/packer/tutorials/hcp-get-started/hcp-push-image-metadata)
-   - Instructions for building an Azure image can be found [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/PACKER.md)